near/docs/docs/tutorials/contracts/guest-book.md

 ```ts
 import { context, u128, PersistentVector } from "near-sdk-as";
 ```

-Here we are pulling several items from `near-sdk-as`:
+Here we pull several items from `near-sdk-as`:
 * context
-** This provides context (no surprise there) for our `PostedMessage` about the contract, including transaction sender, and the deposit they attached.
+** provides context for our `PostedMessage` about the contract, including transaction sender, and the deposit they attached.
 * u128
-** unsigned 128-bit integer to qualify the deposit referenced in the context mentioned above
+** unsigned 128-bit integer to qualify the deposit.
 * PersistentVector
 ** one of several storage collections allowing behavior similar to an Array in traditional javascript.

 ```ts
 @nearBindgen